Optical geometries: Conformal optical geometry

 With reference to \eqref{eq-Lie-der-kappa}, we obtain: \begin{lem} Let $(\mc{M}, \mbf{c} ,K)$ be a conformal optical geometry with congruence of null curves $\mc{K}$.
 Then the curves are $\mc{K}$ are geodesics if and only if

-\end{lem} We note that the condition that the geodesics of $\mc{K}$ are affinely parametrised with respect to a generator $k$ is \emph{not} conformally invariant.
-We shall see however in Lemma \ref{cor-special} that we can nevertheless that there exists a family of preferred generators of $\mc{K}$ for which $\mathsterling_k \bm{\kappa} = 0$.
+\end{lem} We note that the condition that the geodesics of $\mc{K}$ be affinely parametrised with respect to a generator $k$ is \emph{not} conformally invariant.
+We shall see however in Corollary \ref{cor-special} below that there exists a family of preferred generators of $\mc{K}$ for which $\mathsterling_k \bm{\kappa} = 0$.